The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 \begin{proposition} Let $A_S$ be a 3-free Artin group with generating set $S$.
-Let $w\in W$ and $g\in S\cup S^{^{-1}}$ such that $wg$ is freely reduced but $wg\not\in W$.
+Let $w\in W$ and $g\in S\cup S^{^{-1}}$ such that $wg\not\in W$.
 Then there is a unique optimal RRS that can be applied to $wg$.
 Furthermore, this unique RRS applied to $wg$ followed by a free reduction yields an element of $W$. \end{proposition}

-\begin{proof} By Lemma~\ref{ExistenceOfOptimalRRS}, $wg$ admits a unique optimal RRS.
+\begin{proof} By \Cref{ExistenceOfOptimalRRS}, $wg$ admits a unique optimal RRS.
 We apply the sequence of $\tau$-moves in this RRS to obtain an equivalent word of the form $w'g^{-1}g$.
 We would like to show that $w'$ does not admit an RRS, so we suppose otherwise.
 If $w'$ admits an RRS, then so does $w'g^{-1}$ (with a slightly longer tail).
-We can use Lemmas~\ref{Lem:commutation does not affect RRS} and~\ref{Lem: tau moves do not affect RRS} to move $g^{-1}$ back into $w'$, changing the word $w'g^{-1}$ back into the word $w$ and maintaining the existence of an RRS at each step.
+We can use \Cref{Lem:commutation does not affect RRS,Lem: tau moves do not affect RRS} to move $g^{-1}$ back into $w'$, changing the word $w'g^{-1}$ back into the word $w$ and maintaining the existence of an RRS at each step.
 Thus we contradict the original assumption that $w$ did not admit an RRS. \end{proof}